luckymvm/react-todo-app/README.md

 #### TodoList component

-We pass the array of tasks from the app component to it, and in it we map the tasks using the component below.
+We pass the array of tasks from the **App** component to it, and in it we map the tasks using the component below.

 #### TodoListItem component

-Used in the todo list component for rendering tasks on the page, it also has buttons for completing a task, deleting and changing the importance of a task.
+Used in the **TodoList** component for rendering tasks on the page, it also has buttons for completing a task, deleting and changing the importance of a task.

 #### NewTask component